lmriccardo/libcnet/Note.md

 - [?]
 TCP Packet (Header + Payload)
 - [?]
 Upadate IP Packet with the new TCP Packet payload option
-- [ ] Update the crafter for TCP Packets
 - [?]
+Update the crafter for TCP Packets
+- [?]
 Update the sender for TCP Packets
 - [ ] Implementation of the Options Field in TCP Header (refers to **FACT 1**)
+- [ ] Test the TCP implementation

 ### Advanced Development